This looks pretty cool.

 Is this Taylorcraft very close in looks or design as a Tri-Pacer 150?
 Thanks Capt,n

-I never met a engine I did not like, but some sure are better than others!
+I never met a engine I did not want t learn about.

 What was your flight time with the 3300mah battery pack?